 The Bedaquiline (BDQ) core coordination project is supporting the introduction of BDQ in Challenge TB countries.

-The generic BDQ implementation plan for countries identifies five steps, which also are applicable to introduction of Delamanid and other new drugs:
+The generic BDQ implementation plan for countries identifies five steps, which also are applicable to the introduction of Delamanid and other new drugs:

 Challenge TB will support the rapid introduction of new drugs and regimens using a two pronged approach.
 Firstly by supporting a clinical center of excellence to start treating eligible patients with regimens that contain the new drugs in combination with adequate companion drugs.
 Secondly, in collaboration with local partners Challenge TB will support regulatory processes, systems and capacity building in preparation of programmatic use of the new drugs.
 A user-friendly implementation planning tool and a generic programmatic and clinical guide based upon the KNCV-developed ‘Patient Triage Concept’ has been developed and adapted in several countries (Indonesia, Kyrgyzstan, Nigeria, Tajikistan, Ukraine and Vietnam), while adaptation is on-going in several other countries (Botswana, DRC, Mozambique and Uzbekistan).